PRIVATE TOURS AND DAY TRIPS

 See the East Coast differently from Fox Harb’r

 Centrally located on Nova Scotia’s stunning Northumberland Shore, Fox Harb’r Resort makes an ideal base for sightseeing, tours, excursions, day trips and group off-site events.
-Whether you are interested in culinary, nature, history, crafts, golf or music, we can help with your ideal destination itinerary, starting with Fox Harb’r private winery tours and pontoon boat cruises.
+Whether you are interested in culinary, nature, history, crafts, golf or music, we can help with your ideal destination itinerary, starting with Fox Harb’r private winery tours.

 PRIVATE WINE TOURS

 Fox Harb’r private wine tours are hosted by our winemaking partner, Jost Vineyards, in neighbouring Malagash, Nova Scotia, which shares the same latitude as the acclaimed grape-growing regions of France, Italy and Germany.
 Nova Scotia’s largest and oldest operating winemaker, Jost Vineyards was officially licensed back in 1983 and now encompasses over 100 acres, including a circular tasting bar, built to resemble a large oak barrique.